"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Misty O’Brien ~

-Blue Room Teacher
+Blue Room Lead Teacher

 Olivia LeBlanc ~

-Red Room Assistant Teacher
+Red Room Lead Teacher

 Olivia has an immense appreciation for the arts and believes imagination and creativity are traits that foster innovation.
 She promotes a curriculum where students have the space to explore their creativity and use materials without constraints, envisioning the various possibilities.